1up-lab/OneupFlysystemBundle/README.md

 License
 -------

 This bundle is under the MIT license.
-See the complete license in the bundle:
+See the [complete license](LICENSE) in the bundle:

-    LICENSE

 Reporting an issue or a feature request
 ---------------------------------------